mikel-brostrom/boxmot/README.md

 ## Introduction

 This repo contains a collections of pluggable state-of-the-art multi-object trackers for object detectors.
-We provide examples on how to use this package together with popular object detection models such as; [Yolov8](https://github.com/ultralytics), [Yolo-NAS](https://github.com/Deci-AI/super-gradients) and [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX).
+We provide examples on how to use this package together with popular object detection models such as: [Yolov8](https://github.com/ultralytics), [Yolo-NAS](https://github.com/Deci-AI/super-gradients) and [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX).

 <details>
 <summary>Supported tracking methods</summary>